raj10071997/ALU_VERILOG/README.md

-# ALU_VERILOG
+# ALU_Verilog

-ALU designed in verilog and simulated on Xilinx 4.7
+## ALU designed in verilog and simulated on Xilinx 4.7 on windows 10